 - Ferrimagnetic materials

 We hope by now you are through with the important topics of the solid-state chapter.
 Now, let’s move on to some important questions in this chapter.

 The Solid State: Important Questions

-Here are some mandatory questions which you must prepare to have a strong grip over the chapter.
+Here are some mandatory questions which you must prepare to have a strong grip on the chapter.

 - Why is glass considered to be a supercooled liquid?